cdt15/lingam/docs/tutorial/group_lingam.rst

 Model
 -------------------
-This method GroupLiNGAM (Group Linear Non-Gaussian Acyclic Model) [2]_ assumes an extension of the basic LiNGAM model [1]_ to a more general class of models, which can include latent confounding structures and grouped variable interactions.
+This method GroupLiNGAM (Group Linear Non-Gaussian Acyclic Model) [1]_ assumes an extension of the basic LiNGAM model [2]_ to a more general class of models, which can include latent confounding structures and grouped variable interactions.
-Similarly to the basic LiNGAM model [1]_, this method makes the following assumptions:
+Similarly to the basic LiNGAM model, this method makes the following assumptions:

 #.
 Linearity
 #.
 Non-Gaussian continuous error variables